 Midway through her Nursery year in preschool, H started singing a song about the days of the week, which she learnt in school.
 I realised that her school had started to casually introduce the days of the week through songs.
 Of course, the homeschooler in me couldn’t resist taking this a step further.
 I decided

 Do-A-Dot Markers I think these markers are a genius invention.
 They let you “paint”, without the mess!
 Many homeschoolers use them and H’s kindergarten does too.
-The original Do-A-Dot markers come in many shades – rainbow, shimmer and even fluorescent.
+The original Do-A-Dot markers come in many shades – rainbow, brilliant, shimmer and even ice-cream scented.
 Pictured above is the Rainbow set.
 Round Magnets Don’t own Do-A-Dot markers?
-Buy these colourful
+Buy

 H and I began our Letter of the Week journey in July 2012 and concluded it in February 2013.
 She was 3 years and 2 months old when we started and already knew most of the letters of the alphabet and their sounds, mainly through Leapfrog DVDs and toys.
 Unlike many tots her age, she